-A continuous cycle for performance reviews will be implemented in 2022/23 to ensure this work continues as a part of normal operations and provides ongoing value for our people.
+A continuous cycle for performance reviews will be implemented in 2022/23 to ensure this work continues as a part of normal operations and provides ongoing value for Council, our people and our rate payers.
 Delivery of this initiative and its ongoing actions progress Objective 4.2.3 of our Corporate Plan, to ensure our leaders have clarity on their roles and are supported to successfully deliver on those expectations.